 The beach was sandy and the only issue was that as soon as you went into the water the bottom was covered with pebbles.
 I don’t like walking on pebbles either, so I kept my sandals on.
 That day the sea was a bit rocky and big waves were smashing the shore, giving us a unique experience.

-Later in the afternoon we decide to pamper ourselves with a back, neck and foot massage right there on the beach.
-It was totally worth it.
-I paid 25€ for mine, Izabela paid 20€ (without foot massage), Creatza and Simona paid 10€ each for their foot massage only.
+Later in the afternoon, we decide to pamper ourselves with a back, neck and foot massage right there on the beach.
+It was worth it.
+I paid 25€ for mine, Izabela paid 20€ (without foot massage), and Creatza and Simona paid 10€ each for their foot massage only.

-The sun was setting down and we supposed to go back to Skala Rachoni because we had reservation for the traditional Greek night, at Olgas’s Place, the tavern next door to our villa.
-It was a total waste of money-very disorganised .
+The sun was setting down and we were supposed to go back to Skala Rachoni because we had a reservation for the traditional Greek night, at Olgas’s Place, the tavern next door to our villa.
+It was a total waste of money-very disorganised.
 We could”ve had a better experience sitting on our balcony.

 Day 4, Friday – Marble Beach (Porto Vathy) and Gyros(Chicken wrap) in Panagia

 Day 4 started with breakfast on the balcony admiring the sea and wishing those moments will never end.

 After breakfast, we drove to Marble Beach.
 The place has changed since the last time we’ve been there.
 We asked for sunbeds to be installed on the beach.
 Shortly after, many more people followed our example.